-- To understand how the representational world affects present relationships
+- Understand how the representational world effects present relationships

-- To become familiar with projective identification processes and how to track the trigger
+- Become familiar with projective identification processes and how to track the trigger

-- Ways to safely explore past trauma, painful memories, and re-construct conclusions about self and others
+- Safely explore past trauma and painful memories while reconstructing conclusions about self and others